 Laundry Room Closet Design

 Lighting plays a pivotal role in enhancing both function and ambiance.
-Installing under-cabinet LED strips or sensor-activated lights facilitates routines while preserving a sleek appearance.
+Installing under-cabinet LED strips or sensor-activated lights improves workflow while preserving a refined appearance.
 Choosing a cohesive color palette that matches the bathroom’s overall theme adds sophistication and ensures the laundry closet feels integrated rather than an afterthought.

 Small Laundry Closet Ideas